Phase-space networks and connectivity of the kagome antiferromagnet: Kagome Phase-Space Networks

-Although our analysis focuses on a representative component generated from a reference configuration (a $\sqrt{3}\times\sqrt{3}$ state), the qualitative features identified here are expected to be generic consequences of restricting the dynamics to the lowest-energy collective modes.
+The two panels in Fig.~\ref{fig:6x3_graphs} are drawn using independent graph layouts, so node positions should not be compared directly between Figs.~\ref{fig:6x3_graphs-a} and \ref{fig:6x3_graphs-b}.
+Although our analysis in Fig.~\ref{fig:6x3_graphs-b} focuses on the representative short-loop network generated from a $\sqrt{3}\times\sqrt{3}$ reference configuration, the qualitative features identified here are expected to be generic consequences of restricting the dynamics to the lowest-energy collective modes.
 In the following sections, we show that statistical measures of connectivity, spectra, and scaling for larger system sizes both generalize and sharpen these observations.